Unhappy fortune! By my brotherhood,

 Dead letters are messages that, for whatever reason, don’t reach their intended destination — a tragic symbol of failed communication and disconnection.
 Postal systems have dedicated dead letter rooms to process undeliverable mail.
 Many of Shakespeare’s plays pivot on a dead letter, the most famous being the ill-fated one that led to tragedy in Romeo and Juliet.
 Friar John was unable to deliver the letter because (all too familiar to us in the time of Covid) he was quarantined at home due to the plague.
 Since my early reading days, these missed connections have drawn my attention — a fifth business often off to the side and out of sight — yet critical to the outcome. …

 Is the problem money?
 That seems hard to believe when we have the money to wage endless wars in the Middle East and repeatedly bail out incumbent banks, airlines, and carmakers.
-The federal government just passed a $2 trillion coronavirus rescue package in two weeks! …
+The federal government just passed a $2 trillion coronavirus rescue package in two weeks!
+Is the problem capitalism?
+I’m with Nicholas Stern when he says that capitalism is how we take care of people we don’t know — all of these fields are highly lucrative already and should be prime stomping grounds for capitalist investment, good both for the investor and the customers who are served.
+Is the problem technical competence? …

 Rather than regarding technology as an external force or temptation that we have to struggle against, I propose thinking about the alliances that we form with technology.
 This alliance begins when we acquire or access something, perhaps a new device, service, or data, and evolves as the technology challenges us and we challenge it.
 We bring the technology into social situations it wasn’t designed for.
 We draw on it to negotiate the limitations that we see in ourselves.
 In exploring new applications for it, we find new perspectives on ourselves and our social worlds….